Kerri Walsh Jennings

 Damon is a leading expert in golf performance conditioning and is the strength coach for Jordan Spieth and Will Zalatoris along with a host of PGA, Korn Ferry, LPGA, and elite junior golfers.
 He is a Top 50 Golf Digest- Golf Fitness Specialist and has played a role in over 45 wins on tour including multiple Major Championships.
 With over 24 years of experience in the sports performance industry, Damon has worked with numerous golf, basketball, and baseball professionals as they bridge the gap from post-rehabilitation to peak athleticism.
 He is the founder of Goddard Sports Performance & Nutrition located in Dallas, Texas.

-Director of Performance Science - Tampa Bay Buccaneers
+Director of Performance Science - Professional Football Team

-Dave Hamilton currently serves as the Director of Performance Science for the NFL Tampa Bay Buccaneers.
+Dave Hamilton currently serves as the Director of Performance Science for a Professional Football team in Tampa Bay.
 He has also worked internationally with elite athletes in the UK, Qatar, Hong Kong, and Canada.
 Dave has led multiple Performance Science programs including Team GB at the London 2012 Olympics and Team USA at the Rio 2016 Olympics.

 Previously, he served as the Athletic Director for Applied Health and Performance Science at Penn State University, the Director of Performance Science of USA Field Hockey, and the Head of Strength and Conditioning Great Britain and England Women’s Hockey.
 Dave holds a Masters in Exercise Science from Edith Cowan University in Australia.